N3PDF/pycompressor/README.md

 The input parameters that define the compression are contained in a YAML file.
-To run the standard compression, use the reference [runcard](https://github.com/N3PDF/pycompressor/blob/master/runcards/runcard.yml) as it is by just replacing the entry of the `pdf` key with the name of the PDF set, then run the following:
+To run the standard compression, use the reference [runcard](https://github.com/N3PDF/pycompressor/blob/master/runcards/runcard.yml) as it is by just replacing the entry of the `pdf` key with the name of the PDF set to be compressed, then run the following:
 ```bash
 pycomp runcards/runcard.yml [--threads NUMB_THREADS]
 ```